madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 <!--- tags: linux -->

 `gksu` has been [removed](https://jeremy.bicha.net/2018/04/18/gksu-removed-from-ubuntu/) in latest Ubuntu 18.04.
 The nearest alternative left to use is `pkexec`.
-Some workarounds are needed, given `pkexec` is not a drop in replacement for `gksu`.
+Some workarounds are needed to use `pkexec` in scripts, given `pkexec` is not a drop-in replacement for `gksu`.

 ##Replacing gksu